 Adelie Coffee House

 Adelie Coffee House has a prime location on Germantown Avenue in Mount Airy (especially for ice cream lovers since it’s right next to Zsa’s ice cream).
-With a selection of pastries plus beans roasted by Maiden Coffee in New Jersey, the shop is a favorite for locals looking for a good drink and a hospitable spot to hang out for a while.
+With a selection of pastries plus beans roasted by Maiden Coffee in New Jersey, the shop is a favorite for locals looking for a good drink and a hospitable place to hang out for a while.
 Location: 6610 Germantown Ave.

 Uncle Bobbie’s Coffee & Books